AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-and-related-assets.md

 Export and import via [!DNL AEM Forms] user interface is supported for all assets except for Adaptive Form templates and Adaptive Form content policies.
 Therefore, on exporting an Adaptive Form from [!DNL AEM Forms] UI, the related Adaptive Form template and content policies are not automatically exported like other related assets.

 For these asset types, you must use AEM Package Manager to create a CRX package on the source AEM server and install the package on the destination server.
-For information about creating and installing packages, see [Working with packages](https://docs.adobe.com/content/help/en/experience-manager-65/administering/contentmanagement/package-manager.html).
+For information about creating and installing packages, see [Deploying to AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/deploying/overview.html).

 ### Download Forms &amp; Documents assets {#download-forms-amp-documents-assets}